WebDevEtc/BlogEtc/README.md

 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
 ### 5 minutes to install!
 Quick and easy!

+## July 2019 -
+I'm currently rewriting it, a v4 release will be coming approx first week of July 2019.
+It will be a Laravel 5.8 release.
+I'm doing a big overhaul of the package with must better coding standards.

 ## Introduction

 This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.